English as a Second Language (ESL)

 - TOEFL: Official Web site of the ETS standardized test, Test of English as a Foreign Language.
 TOEFL.org contains information for persons planning to take the TOEFL test, as well as for administrators and researchers wanting to know about the development of TOEFL and the use of TOEFL test scores.

-- Voice of America Special English: VOA special English helps people learn American English while they learn about American life and stay informed about world news and developments in science.
-It provides listeners with information they cannot find elsewhere.
+- Voice of America Special English: VOA special English helps people learn American English while they learn about American life and stay informed about current events.
+It is especially good for reading and vocabulary!

-- Learn English with the BBC World Service: This is a great site for vocabulary, grammar, and listening activities.
-It has up to date listening activities about current events, science, and business.
+- Learn English with the BBC World Service: This is a great site for vocabulary, grammar, grammar, and listening activities that focus mostly on current events.

 - Purdue Online Writing Lab provides a great site for advanced writing support.
 There are lots of downloadable materials.
 The materials are primarily for native speakers but will provide good support for students who are learning and writing in English.

-- Guide to Grammar and Writing is a gift from the late Dr. Charles Darling of Capital Community College.
-He developed this site for students to help them write reports and research papers and to find answers to grammatical questions.
+- Guide to Grammar and Writing was designed to help students write research papers and to find answers to grammatical questions.
 It is written for native speakers, so it is most appropriate for advanced level students.